 In high school, I worked part time at a couple of radio stations in Amarillo, KCHO and KVII-FM, as an announcer.
 When I graduated from high school I went to vocational school for about a year studying electronics.
 In late 1966 I moved to Mexico,.
 Missouri to work full time as an announcer at KXEO/KWWR-FM.
 I stayed there about a year and returned to Amarillo to attend College.
 In 1976 I obtained a graduate degree in Psychology from Abilene Christian University and started my career at Abilene State School.
 In 1978 I got back into amateur radio, and have been active ever since.
 I passed the Advance test in 1982 and finally got my Extra Class License about seven years ago.
 I have earned my DXCC with over 280 countries confirmed, WAC, WAS, etc. My TenTen # is 1367.

-While working at Abilene State School, I served as a Staff Psychologist, Assistant Chief of Psychological Services, Director of Quality Assurance and Director of Human Resource Services.
+While working at Abilene State Supported Living Center, I served as a Staff Psychologist, Assistant Chief of Psychological Services, Director of Quality Assurance and Director of Human Resource Services.
 In 1998 I retired and have been enjoying the great hobby of amateur radio more than ever.
 I spend most of my time collecting, restoring, and operating vintage American-made amateur radio equipment.
-I am also active in volunteer work with Abilene State School.
+I am also active in volunteer work with the Abilene State Supported Living Center.

 Gear that I am most interested in include: Collins, Hallicrafters, National, RME, Hammarlund, Johnson Viking, Central Electronics, Signal One, Heathkit, Drake, World Radio Laboraties (WRL) and others dating from the 1920s to the 1980s.